diresi/sanesane/README.md

 Sane scanning to PDF
 ====================

-xsane requires way to much configuration, this script just scans whatever is available in the automatic document feeder.
+xsane requires way too much configuration, this script just scans whatever is available in the automatic document feeder.

 Need duplex scans?